AndreeaIlie516/Nutri-Ninja/README.md

 - **Real-Time Feedback**: Users receive immediate nutritional analysis as they log their meals, enabling them to make better dietary choices throughout the day.

 ### 3. Grocery List Automation
 - **Personalized Grocery Lists**: NutriNinja offers grocery list support, which will soon be updated to automatically generate based on the user’s meal logs from the previous week.
-The application will analyze food consumption patterns and suggest items to purchase, streamlining the meal planning process.
+The application will analyse food consumption patterns and suggest items to purchase.
 - **Editable Lists**: Users can review, edit, and customize their grocery lists, ensuring that all necessary ingredients are accounted for.

 ### 4. User-Friendly Interface
 - **Engaging Android App**: The mobile application is developed in Kotlin using Jetpack Compose, following the Model-View-ViewModel (MVVM) architecture.
 This design ensures a responsive, intuitive, and aesthetically pleasing user experience.
-- **Meal Logging Options**: Users can log meals manually by searching the database or uploading images for automatic recognition.
+- **Meal Logging Options**: Users can log meals manually by searching them or uploading images for automatic recognition.
 The application allows for flexible meal tracking, accommodating different user preferences.

 ### 5. Scalable Backend
 - **API-Driven Architecture**: The backend, developed using Golang with Gin and Python with Flask, handles user data management and meal logging and integrates with external APIs (such as FatSecret and Unsplash) to retrieve accurate nutritional data.